nikita-volkov/hasql-th/README.md

 # Status

-This is a closed-beta version, which brings limited functionality.
-At the moment the library only supports the Select statements.
-However support for other types of statements is close to being finished.
-It's only a matter of porting the remaining pieces of the parser and AST.
-Since the syntax tree is highly shared, most of their pieces have already been ported, during the work on Select.
+This is a closed-beta version.
+The library fully supports Select, Insert, Update, Delete statements.

 # Quality